England. Change location

 This module is divided into three books, with all material arranged chronologically.

 Book 1: Shakespeare and his Contemporaries provides you with a solid grounding in the main Renaissance genres of drama and poetry.
-You'll study three Shakespeare plays – the comedy, As You Like It (1599); and the tragedies Julius Caesar (1599) and Hamlet (1602-3).
+You'll study three Shakespeare plays – the comedy, As You Like It (1599) and the tragedies Julius Caesar (1599) and Hamlet (1602-3).
 You'll study Thomas Kyd’s earlier and hugely influential revenge tragedy, The Spanish Tragedy (1587).
-You'll be introduced to key Pan-European poetic forms that flourished in English literature in the period.
+You'll be introduced to key Pan-European poetic forms that flourished in English literature during this period.
 These are epic poetry, seen through selections from Spenser’s The Faerie Queene (1590-96) and the Petrarchan sonnet in English, examined primarily through the poems of John Donne.

 The remaining chapters demonstrate the explosive rise of new prose literary forms in this period of expanding international trade and discovery.
 You'll study Jonathan Swift’s scathing political and philosophical satire Gulliver’s Travels (1726, 1735), while two prose works, the first English translation of The Arabian Nights’ Entertainment (1706) and Lady Mary Wortley Montagu’s Turkish Embassy Letters (1763), will demonstrate the establishment of new literary genres (the oriental tale and travel writing), and the growing British fascination with the East.